corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/overview.md

 # Ledger Recovery

-Ledger Recovery should be considered a tool to complement a standardised Corda Network operational backup and recovery process.
+Ledger Recovery complements a standardised Corda Network operational backup and recovery process.
-It should be used to re-instate a Corda database from the point of a consistent back-up, and should not be considered a tool to recover a partially corrupt database (eg. where records may be missing from a subset of tables).
+Use it to re-instate a Corda database from the point of a consistent backup, and do not use it to recover a partially corrupt database, for example, where records may be missing from a subset of tables.
 The Ledger Recovery process utilises new recovery distribution records in conjunction with the atomicity semantics of recording corda transactions, which encompass recording the transaction to the `node_transactions` table, updating the vault states tables and, optionally, updating any other custom contract state tables associated with the transaction.